Mega Millions FAQ

 When someone in the other Powerball or Mega Millions states wins the jackpot, does all the money from tickets purchased in Louisiana go to the winning state?

-No. Each state participating in Powerball or Mega Millions contributes a percentage of their sales to fund the jackpot.
 As in all other games, the Louisiana Lottery Corporation transfers to the state treasury 35 percent of all sales of Powerball and Mega Millions tickets at Louisiana Lottery retailer outlets no matter where the top prize is won.